 Written by Rose Souders

-Before you can get to the point of managing your social media in one hour a day, you need to invest a few hours of social media setup time to get your ducks in a row.
-Here’s your laundry list to complete.
+Before you can get to the point of managing your social media efficiently, you need to invest a few hours of social media setup time to get your ducks in a row.
+Here’s your social media checklist to complete.

 For example, Potluck Consulting’s might look something like this: